GSA/challenges-and-prizes/pages/privacy-policy.md

 Distinguish unique users (last for up to 2 years if you never clear your cookies) Throttle the request rate (last for up to 1 minute)

 If you do not wish to accept cookies, you can edit your browser's options to stop accepting persistent cookies or to prompt you before accepting a cookie from the websites you visit.
-See additional information [on disabling cookies and/or Google demographic and interests reports](https://www.usa.gov/optout-instructions){:target="_blank" rel="noopener"}.
+See additional information [on disabling cookies and/or Google demographic and interests reports](https://www.usa.gov/optout-instructions){:target="_blank" rel="noopener" class="link"}.

 Note: Although using persistent cookies allows us to deliver a better experience for you, this site will also work without them.